greg-kal/greg-kal/README.md

 hi!

-i'm greg, an undergrad at stanford university. i study linguistics and cs. right now I am focused on llm evaluations and superalignment.
+i'm greg, an undergrad at stanford university. i study linguistics and cs. right now I am focused on llm evaluations and alignment.

 gregkal[at]stanford[dot]edu